arvicxyz/azure-backend/README.md

 <img src="./screenshots/11.png" alt="Screenshot11" width="200"/>

 #Contest
-This project was created as a participation to Xamarin's contest, "Add an Azure Backend to Your Mobile App", to win a Xamarin t-shirt!
+This project was created as a participation to Xamarin's contest, *"Add an Azure Backend to Your Mobile App"*, to win a Xamarin t-shirt!
 Read the full contest description [here](xmn.io/29Za7R1).

 ###Rules
 >All submissions must be made by **Monday, July 25 at 12 pm EST**.
 A valid entry consists of a tweet containing the hashtags #Xamarin **AND** #AzureMobile, along with a short video clip of your app connecting to an Azure Mobile Apps backend.
 A valid entry will win one Xamarin t-shirt.
 Limit one entry per person.
 To be eligible, you must follow [@XamarinHQ](https://twitter.com/xamarinhq) to enable us to DM you for private follow up.
 Please allow up to three weeks for us to verify entries and collect shipping information to send your Xamarin t-shirt.
 There is no purchase necessary to enter the “Add an Azure Backend To Your Mobile App” contest.